slaclab/sdf-docs/data-transfer.md

 You may need to type your password for `me@remote.univ.edu`, unless you setup password less login to `remote.univ.edu` (e.g. ssh key).

-To archive high performance, bbcp uses (multple) dedicate TCP connections.
+To archive high performance, bbcp opens a additional TCP port.
 This sometime won't work if there is a firewall.
-For example, when the `remote.univ.edu` is outside of the SLAC network, one will need to use the `-Z 5031:5051` options to workaround this restriction (This is the bbcp default).
-Another commonly used option to work with firewall is the `-z` option.
+The `-Z` option allows you to specify a range of TCP ports that are not blocked by firewall.
+The `-z` is another commonly used option to work with firewall.
 Type `bbcp --help` or go to the bbcp web page for more info.

-To use bbcp, both source and destination must have the bbcp executable in path.
-If one or both of them do not have bbcp, you can download the executable binary by following the link in the bbcp web page.

-If you can not copy bbcp to a location in `$PATH`, you can use the -S or -T option of bbcp to specify the none standard location.
+Both source and destination must have the bbcp executable in $PATH. bbcp executable can be downloaded by following the link in the bbcp web page.
+If bbcp is not in `$PATH`, use the `-S` or `-T` option to specify the none standard location.
 Please carefully read the bbcp web page with regards to these options as they are not as intuitive as you may think.
-Also, sometimes a cut-n-paste of dash from the web page end up with something that looks like a dash but not a dash (`-`).
+Also, sometimes a cut-n-paste of dash (`-`) from the web page end up with something that looks like a dash but not a dash.
 In that case, just replace it by a real dash.

-Using the above command line example, if you copy bbcp to your home director at `remote.univ.edu`, do this
+Using the above command line example, if you copy bbcp to your home director at `remote.univ.edu`, do this:
 ```
 bbcp -S 'ssh -l %U %H ~/bbcp' me@remote.univ.edu:/tmp/myfile ./myfile
 ```
-Here `%U` is "`me`". `%H` is "`remote.univ.edu`".
-We use option `-S` because `remote.univ.edu` is the data source.
+Here we use option `-S` because `remote.univ.edu` is the data source. bbcp will substitute `%U` and `%H` by `me` and `remote.univ.edu` respectively.

 More [examples from NERSC](https://docs.nersc.gov/services/bbcp/).

 ## [Globus](https://www.globus.org)

-SDF has a Globus endpoint slac#sdf.
+SDF has a Globus endpoint `slac#sdf`.
 This service is available to everyone with a SDF account.